Sienna Guillory: Acting

 In 2001, Guillory continued with other roles in predominantly British films, including Oblivious, Late Night Shopping (with husband Enzo Cilenti), The Last Minute, and Superstition.
 2002 saw Guillory appear in The Time Machine, alongside Guy Pearce and Jeremy Irons.
 She was pleased to take on a larger scale film, after having worked on low-budget independent films, and compared the experience with "finding an unicorn in your sock drawer".
 She played Emma, the fiancée of Pearce's character, who was killed early in the film and whose death set off its main events.

 In 2003, after a friend had received a script for The Principles of Lust, Guillory claims she "read it and couldn't put it down, and begged to read for the part".
 She was impressed by director Penny Woolcock's unconventional style of shooting, without rehearsing the actors, using raw takes and improvisational performances.
 For the role of Juliette, Guillory performed nude in the film's sex scenes which were filmed during the first week of filming, making her somewhat nervous.
 She later went on to say that it was one of her favorite acting experiences.
 Afterwards, Guillory had a small role in the romantic comedy Love Actually before taking the starring role in the television miniseries Helen of Troy.
 The series was mostly based on Homer's epic poem Iliad and focuses on the mythological life of Helen.
 Helen of Troy was nominated for best miniseries at the Satellite Awards.

 In May 2004, Guillory starred in a new stage production of The Shape of Things at the New Ambassadors Theatre in London, with husband Cilenti.
 That year she also played her first big Hollywood role.
 She was cast as Jill Valentine, one of the lead characters in the video game adaptation sequel Resident Evil: Apocalypse.
-The film makers had searched widely for an actress to portray the video game character and found her in Guillory, who had to "please not only the movie-going audience but also the gamers."
+The filmmakers had searched widely for an actress to portray Jill and found her in Guillory, who had to "please not only the movie-going audience but also the gamers."
 She was "a dead ringer for Jill Valentine".
 Guillory studied the original character's movements by watching playthroughs of the video game Resident Evil 3: Nemesis.
 Before getting the script for the film, she had not been familiar with the video games or seen Resident Evil (2002).